hemangsk/hemangsk.github.io/_posts/2017-03-24-coala-pre-application-journal.md

 There are a lot of, a lot of proposals expected and only few make it through the multiple levels of evaluation.
 If I can make it through, that'll add a bucket of summer of code awesomeness to my already awesome journey with coala and contributing to Open Source so far.
 I have lot of plans and lots of conceptualization on which I am working, refining them and adding them to my application if they fit just right.

-I'm planning to cover the following objectives,
+I'm planning to cover the following objectives in my Proposal,
 - Creating a powerful backend to run coala online by developing the ```coala Online Module```.
 - Making the coala ```Projects``` web application completely configurable, modular and extensible.
 - Creating a centralized CSS and HTML components source for all coala web Projects.